 And most importantly, therapy gives you a jam packed tool kit to support you.

-THERAPY CAN KICK EATING DISORDERS & DIET CULTURE TO THE CURB
+THERAPY KICKS EATING DISORDERS & DIET CULTURE TO THE CURB

 Take a look at our therapist bio for Nicole Pattee, who works with body image, diet culture, eating disorders, and intuitive eating, as well as women struggling with negative body image in their romantic relationships.